 The last main feature of this board is a 4-point bungee storage area near the front.
 We doubt that you would need to have a big need for storage on such a small SUP, but it’s nice to have just in case.

 Remember that this board was manufactured by Bic but designed by France’s large surf company, Oxbow.
 Looks wise, you only have 1 choice when it comes to color and it’s…well…not very attractive.
 It includes the trademark Oxbow design but there are these color strips that are reminiscent of the couch every mom had in the 70s.
-We’re sorry but we would expect more from a company that is principle a clothes and sports equipment designer.
+We’re sorry but we would expect more from a company that is principal a clothes and sports equipment designer.

 Looking beyond the superficial, it’s a tough little board that’s perfect for slipping in between rapids and rocks while on a river.
 Our biggest complaint about the shape of the SUP is that there is no rocker to speak of, meaning that the board is just flat with no angle toward the nose.
 Considering that you’re going to be going through rough water a good deal of your time, it would really be nice to have a high rocker.

 One of our absolute favorite things about this board is the fin system.
 Having a 5-fin system gives you excellent tracking with very little drag underneath.
-Also, there is a removeable center fin so that if you decide to go into deeper water you can attach it for better tracking or lose it if you’re going into the shallows.
+Also, there is a removable center fin so that if you decide to go into deeper water you can attach it for better tracking or lose it if you’re going into the shallows.
 It would have been nice to have all the fins be removable for better storage and setup.

 All Bic Oxbow boards use the standard SUP Air construction but with a little extra.
 In case you’re not familiar with how it works, it involves using a single layer of PVC material that is reinforced both internally and externally.
-The internal side of the reinforcement involved high density drop stitch construction inside while using stringer on the outside.
+The internal side of the reinforcement involved high-density drop stitch construction inside while using stringer on the outside.
 Essentially, this involves a belt being wrapped around the board from nose to tail to make the board feel as solid as possible.
-In addition, they use double layer PVC on the rails since that is the most vulnerable part of the board.
+In addition, they use double-layer PVC on the rails since that is the most vulnerable part of the board.

-The extra bit that these Oxbow boards add is a what’s known as a stringer, which are essentially 2 PVC strings that wrap all the way around the board to increase the tension once it’s inflated.
+The extra bit that these Oxbow boards add is what’s known as a stringer, which are essentially 2 PVC strings that wrap all the way around the board to increase the tension once it’s inflated.
 This acts to make the inflatable board as solid-feeling as possible while using the least amount of material.

-Out of the box you can expect an oversized backpack with wheels, dual action air pump, repair kit and a 8” Dolphin fin.
+Out of the box you can expect an oversized backpack with wheels, dual-action air pump, repair kit, and a 8” Dolphin fin.
 We like the backpack since it has extra room for more than just the board and iSUP gear, so you can bring your own personal gear without having a separate bag.

 However, the air pump is a bit underwhelming.
 One of the most laborious parts of going on the water is inflating the board and the last thing you want is a pump that isn’t going to inflate well.
 While not a bad air pump, we wouldn’t show if off to our friends, either.
 You may want to consider purchasing another model separately or even an electric pump, for that matter.
 Plus remember that board doesn’t come with a paddle or leash.

-To be perfectly honest, this board didn’t live up to our expectation.
+To be perfectly honest, this board didn’t live up to our expectations.
 It was created by a French designer but somehow came out looking less than attractive.
 It’s manufactured by one of the top plastic producers in the world but the accessories feel cheap and it doesn’t include a paddle (big black mark in our book).

-Honestly it isn’t a bad SUP — it’s just disappointing because it had so much potential.
+Honestly, it isn’t a bad SUP — it’s just disappointing because it had so much potential.
 To be fair, we’ll give it points for being a river iSUP when there are very few of those on the market.
 However, if you’re willing to spend a little bit more, there are some pretty solid options out there.

 If you really want a river iSUP and you’re on a budget, this might be the board for you.
 Just remember that you have to factor in the cost of a paddle as well.